hashfaster/CurveSentinel/README.md

     $ ./venv/bin/py.test ./test

-With all tests passing and crontab setup, Sentinel will stay in sync with dashd and the installation is complete
+With all tests passing and crontab setup, Sentinel will stay in sync with curved and the installation is complete

 ## Configuration

-An alternative (non-default) path to the `dash.conf` file can be specified in `sentinel.conf`:
+An alternative (non-default) path to the `curve.conf` file can be specified in `sentinel.conf`:

-    dash_conf=/path/to/dash.conf
+    dash_conf=/path/to/curve.conf

 ## Troubleshooting